 A. Estimate a 0-10 intensity rating on this moment in the story.
 If the intensity is above 5, you can tap on this intensity until it goes down to below 5 and then close your eyes and relive this moment as if it is happening right now.
 Make sure you are in the situation.
 Identify every negative emotion and / or physical sensation in this moment in the story and tap each one to zero.

 B. Keeping in mind the “accident example” from the Finding Aspects article, design your Setup and Reminder Phrases to target the part of this emotional crescendo that caused the intensity (note that the emotion involved is mentioned in the Setup phrase.
 For example:

-“Even though I was furious when she said that to me…”
+“Even though I am furious while she says this to me…”

-“Even though I cringed with fear when I saw that horrible thing…”
+“Even though I cringe with fear looking at this horrible thing…”

-“Even though I felt guilty when that cop was chasing me…”
+“Even though I feel guilty while this cop is chasing me…”

-“Even though I was really angry about that…”
+“Even though I am really angry about this…”